charandas/webtask-auth0-rules/README.md

   ```

 2. `GET /api/invalid-rules`: Uses Auth0 Management APIv2 to get a `RulesContext` (similar to above), with the difference that
-only those rules are reported that had a `context.clientId ===` or `context.clientName` proceeded by a invalid id or name, one
+only those rules are reported that have a `context.clientId ===` or `context.clientName ===` proceeded by an invalid id or name, one
-that does not exist under your Auth0 account
+that does not exist under your Auth0 tenant.

 ## Frontend Deployment